getodk/docs/docs/collect-filling-forms.rst

 .. _validate_form:

-Check for errors during form entry
+Checking for errors during form entry
 ---------------------------------------

 As of Collect v2023.2.0, you can check a form for errors (validate it) during the form entry process at any stage.